silverstripe-terraformers/keys-for-cache/docs/en/relationship-config.md

 }
 ```

-And of course, because `PageTaxonomyTerm` `cares` about the `TaxonomyTerm`, then we also need to define the relationship
+Therefore, because `PageTaxonomyTerm` `cares` about the `TaxonomyTerm`, then we also need to define the relationship
 from `TaxonomyTerm` to `PageTaxonomyTerm`.

 ```php